prathakkumar/SpellCorrect/README.md

 # Setup

-Install all the dependency mentioned in requirements.txt
+Install the requirements and setup the development environment.

 pip install -r requirements.txt